rcy0228/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/AZ400_M16_Deploying_multi-container_application_to_Azure_Kubernetes_Services.md

 1. Note the value of the IP address in the **External-IP** column in the output of the command, open a new web browser tab, browse to that IP address, and verify that the **MyHealthClinic** application is running.

     >**Note**: Kubernetes includes a web dashboard that can be used for basic management operations.
 This dashboard lets you view basic health status and metrics for your applications, create and deploy services, and edit existing applications.
 Follow [Microsoft Docs](https://docs.microsoft.com/en-us/azure/aks/kubernetes-dashboard) to access the Kubernetes web dashboard in Azure Kubernetes Service (AKS).

-### Exercise 2: Remove the Azure lab resources

-In this exercise, you will remove the Azure resources provisioned in this lab to eliminate unexpected charges.

->**Note**: Remember to remove any newly created Azure resources that you no longer use.
-Removing unused resources ensures you will not see unexpected charges.

-#### Task 1: Remove the Azure lab resources

-In this task, you will use Azure Cloud Shell to remove the Azure resources provisioned in this lab to eliminate unnecessary charges.

-1. In the Azure portal, open the **Bash** shell session within the **Cloud Shell** pane.
-1. List all resource groups created throughout the labs of this module by running the following command:

-    ```sh
-    az group list --query "[?starts_with(name,'az400m16l01a-RG')].name" --output tsv
-    ```

-1. Delete all resource groups you created throughout the labs of this module by running the following command:

-    ```sh
-    az group list --query "[?starts_with(name,'az400m16l01a-RG')].[name]" --output tsv | xargs -L1 bash -c 'az group delete --name $0 --no-wait --yes'
-    ```

-    >**Note**: The command executes asynchronously (as determined by the --nowait parameter), so while you will be able to run another Azure CLI command immediately afterwards within the same Bash session, it will take a few minutes before the resource groups are actually removed.

 ## Review